shibmaster/h2simulator/README.md

 All of the components involved, i.e. PV system, battery, electrolyzer(s), H2 storage, and fuel cell can individually be included or excluded in the simulation and all their parameters adapted at will and conveniently in a graphical user interface (GUI).
 As a result, the simulation produces live graphics which show the relevant data at each time interval or in daily samples for a maximum period of one year.
 A summary is also generated, which determines the productivity and generated savings of the system and the investment costs are estimated based on recently obtained quotations (See Parameters).
 From this data, a return-on-investment is calculated, which can be optimized by execution of an included algorithm that optimally matches the components to each other and maximizes yearly savings.

 # Installation
-Below is a list of python modules necessary to run the program: numpy <br>
+Below is a list of python modules necessary to run the program:<br>
-datetime
-calendar
-random
-tkinter
-PIL
-pandas
-threading
-matplotlib
+numpy <br>
+datetime<br>
+calendar<br>
+random<br>
+tkinter<br>
+PIL<br>
+pandas<br>
+threading<br>
+matplotlib<br>

 # Usage
 *Obtain insolation data from the web:
   NREL NSRDB data viewer.
 Link: https://maps.nrel.gov/nsrdb-viewer (26.10.2021).
 Choose METEOSAT PSM v3, or similar for Europe.
 Click “Download Data” and select ‘point data download’.
 Then fill in credentials and pick desired data columns DNI & GHI, time span and interval from the respective model’s tab.
 Download data and open with spreadsheet manipulator.
 Make a column where DNI and GHI are added together and fill in the column numbers into the simulation configuration (A=col 1, B = col 2, etc.).Save file without header (numbers starting from first row) as csv.
-Fill in the filename in configuration.
+Fill in the filename in configuration.<br><br>

-*Configure the components to be included in the simulated installtion under Configuration/General
+*Configure the components to be included in the simulated installtion under Configuration/General<br><br>

-*Configure the consumption profile of the site under Configuration/Sinks
+*Configure the consumption profile of the site under Configuration/Sinks<br><br>

-*(OPTIONAL) Configure Optimization parameters under Configuration/Optimize
+*(OPTIONAL) Configure Optimization parameters under Configuration/Optimize<br><br>

+*Press "RUN" to run the simulation.
+Tick the checkboxes to activate graphs and click the buttons to look at other times, days or the whole year.

 # Additional Comments and hints
 * "PV-ALONE SAVINGS": This setting is found under Configuration/PV and is used to separate the PV generated savings from